onurulku23/BearingCapacityForShallowFoundations/README.md

 # Bearing Capacity of Soil for Shallow Foundations

-This codes are written to find bearing capacity
+These codes are written to find bearing capacity